 Applicants must ensure that a permanent email address is included in their application.

-The Indian Council for Cultural Relations (ICCR) will notify the scholarship administrator of their final decision.
+The ICCR will notify the scholarship administrator of their final decision.
 Confirmation on relatively short notice from the Indian authorities is to be expected (about three weeks prior to commencement of studies in India).

 To be considered for the Commonwealth Scholarship Plan an applicant must complete the following two-step process: